mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 proxy indicating the target host and port in the ":authority" pseudo-header field.
 The host portion is either an IP literal encapsulated within square brackets, an IPv4 address in dotted-decimal form, or a registered name.
-Different than for the TCP-based CONNECT, CONNECT-IP does not trigger a connection establishment process from the proxy to the target host.
+Different to the TCP-based CONNECT, CONNECT-IP does not trigger a connection establishment process from the proxy to the target host.
 Therefore, the client does not need to wait for an HTTP response in order to send forwarding data.